ebikatsudon/VTubeStudio/Item-System.md

 Most of the free included items/props have been provided by **@catboymech** and **@7MDigital** on Twitter.
 They have many other great VTuber assets as well, so please make sure to follow and thank them!! \<3

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/hint_bottom.png]]

+## Using Live2D Models as Items

+You can also use Live2D models as items.
+For more info, see [this page](https://github.com/DenchiSoft/VTubeStudio/wiki/Live2D-Items).

 ## Item Drag & Drop